assafelovic/gpt-researcher/docs/docs/gpt-researcher/config.md

 - `USER_AGENT`: Custom User-Agent string for web crawling and web requests.
 - `MEMORY_BACKEND`: Backend used for memory operations, such as local storage of temporary data.
 Defaults to `local`.

-To change the default configurations, you can simply add env variables to your `.env` file as named in the config.py file.
+To change the default configurations, you can simply add env variables to your `.env` file as named above or export manually in your local project directory.
 For example, to change the search engine and report format:
 ```bash
 export RETRIEVER=bing
 export REPORT_FORMAT=IEEE
 ```

-Please note that you can also include your own external JSON file `config.json` by adding the path in the `config_file` param.
+Please note that you might need to export additional env vars and obtain API keys for other supported search retrievers and LLM providers.
+Please follow your console logs for further assistance.
 To learn more about additional LLM support you can check out the docs [here](/docs/gpt-researcher/llms).

-You can also change the search engine by modifying the `retriever` param to others such as `duckduckgo`, `bing`, `google`, `serper`, `searx` and more.
-[Check here](https://github.com/assafelovic/gpt-researcher/tree/master/gpt_researcher/retrievers) for supported retrievers.

-Please note that you might need to sign up and obtain an API key for any of the other supported retrievers and LLM providers.
+You can also include your own external JSON file `config.json` by adding the path in the `config_file` param.